hunterdyar/IMMGuidebook/content/creative-coding/creative-coding-fundamentals/arduino.md

 ## Overview

 Arduino is a great group of microcontrollers that allow users to collect several data inputs.
 They can be used to make controllers, art, immersive experiences, and more!
-In this post I will demonstrate a few ways to get Arduino serial-data or keyboard inputs into the Unity game engine.
+This post will demonstrate a few ways to get Arduino serial-data or keyboard inputs into the Unity game engine.

-Note: Some microcontrollers can act as HID (Human Interface Device) and can use the keyboard library to emulate a keyboard.
-If you want to use keyboard inputs here is a list of [Compatible Microcontrollers.](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/ )
+Note: Some microcontrollers can act as HID (Human Interface Device) and can use the keyboard library to emulate a keyboard. ###If you want to use keyboard inputs here is a list of [Compatible Microcontrollers.](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/ )